pyronaur/pyronaur.com/src/content/public/notify.md

 ---
 title: Push notifications from the CLI
+summary: "
-summary: Sometimes tasks take a long time.
-There's an easy way to create a CLI helper to send push notifications when they're done.
+Sometimes tasks take a long time.
+There's an easy way to create a CLI helper to send push notifications when they're done."
 date: 2022-10-13
 ---